abbreviatedman/spellbound/data/quotes.md

 344
 00:18:00,646 --> 00:18:04,731
 He wants one of us
-to marry her... his daughter.
+to marry her… his daughter.

 345
 00:18:04,733 --> 00:18:06,950